 National Pension System – NPS – is a retirement planning scheme offered by the Government Of India.
 Further to add, NPS is a voluntary contribution scheme designed to cultivate a savings habit in people and in turn secure their retirement life.
 The amount thus contributed is used to create a pension fund which is managed by Pension Fund Managers.
 Pension fund thus accumulated is later invested in annuity schemes designed by the Insurance company of your choice.

-Who can join National Pension System – NPS
+Who can join the National Pension System – NPS

 Any individual whose age is between 18 years and 60 years as on date of joining of the scheme can join NPS.
-In fact individuals can be either resident or Non Resident Indians (NRI).
-Another key point is that in case of government employees, your employer can also contribute towards your pension fund along with your investment.
+In fact, individuals can be either resident or Non-Resident Indians (NRI).
+Another key point is that in the case of government employees, your employer can also contribute towards your pension fund along with your investment.